 Is what you’ve read so far even relevant to you?

 Some of that general, generic advice will be, such as using social media as a tool to interact and build relationships with others.

-But you need to break it down and be more be more specific than that to bring in the bookings.
+But you need to break it down and be more specific than that to bring in the bookings.

-What do holiday home owners have to think about in their social media marketing that others don’t?
+What do holiday home owners have to think about in their social media marketing?

 Here are 5 things, relevant and specific to you as a holiday home owner; that need to form part of your social media strategy:

 1. Talking constantly about your area